shestakovitch/cityexpert_parser/README.md

   And don't forget to change 'params["polygonsArray"]' in "config.py", because this parameter is responsible for the city's areas.

-2. In "config.py" you can see a lot of filters.
-For example variables "max_price" and "min_size" or values in "params" dictionary such us "minPrice", "maxSize", "floor", "furnishingArray" etc.
+2. In "config.py," you can see many filters.
+For example, variables "max_price" and "min_size" or values in the "params" dictionary, such as "minPrice," "maxSize," "floor," "furnishingArray," etc.

 3. 'params["polygonsArray"]' is responsible for the city's areas.
-By default, in my app it's around the city center.
+By default, my app's area is around the city center.

 4. By default, this app saves data to output_file="cityexpert_data.xlsx" on your computer.
 If you want to save it on your Google Drive: